BeHeo2211/power-bi/README.md

   Summed up the total quantity of products sold to analyze product performance using the `SUM` function.

 - **Total Profit**:
   Computed total profit by aggregating the profit for all products, using the `SUMX` function for row-by-row calculations.
+- **Day of Week:**
+  Added a calculated column to determine the day of the week for each transaction using the `WEEKDAY` function:
 ---

 ### **Dashboard**